K-12 SchoolsPublished 05/18/2015

 In Washington State, we lose two youth to suicide each week.
 Forefront advances comprehensive approaches to suicide prevention in secondary schools, which include crisis protocols for responding to students in distress, proactive training for teachers, parents, and students, student behavioral health screening, and “upstream” suicide prevention curricula, focused on social-emotional learning.

-Forefront in Schools
+Forefront in the Schools

 With generous funding from the Jolene McCaw Family Foundation, Forefront has created the Forefront in Schools program to provide comprehensive suicide prevention education to 13 high schools in King County.
 In the first year, schools received technical assistance in drafting suicide-specific crisis plans and support to implement suicide prevention training for teachers, parents, and students.
 The second year involves enhanced training, peer-to-peer teaching, social-emotional learning and proactive behavioral health and suicide prevention in these schools.